-After #YourSerbiaHost meets you at the airport, bus/train station or wherever we agree to meet we will continue straight to Šumadija to town of Topola where renewal of modern Serbian state started in 1804.
-On the tip of Oplenac hill you’ll visit Royal mausoleum, church where 27 members of royal family are buried.
-From this point onward we are only enjoying Šumadija wine.
-Three wineries are on our list: Royal wine cellar, established in 1930s by Serbian king, then prominent Serbian winery Aleksandrović and as a highlight of wine exploration young winery Arsenijević where we’ll have a lunch, this young winemaker will be your host during the meal, guiding you through his wines and matching those with the food.
-Rest of the day we’ll spend in household House of Čolović where you’ll experience from firsthand how local people live in Serbian village, your hosts will be Ivan and his mother Snežana who will provide with warm hospitality, homemade food and local experience.
+After #YourSerbiaHost meets you at the airport, bus/train station or wherever we agree to meet we will continue straight to Šumadija to the town of Topola.
+Renewal of the modern Serbian state commenced here in 1804.
+On the tip of Oplenac hill you’ll visit the Royal mausoleum, a church where 27 members of the royal family are buried.
+From this point onward you are only enjoying Šumadija wine.
+Three wineries are on our list: Royal wine cellar, established in the 1930s by Serbian king, then prominent Serbian winery Aleksandrović and as a highlight of wine exploration, a young family owned winery.
+These young winemakers will serve lunch with their matching wines.

 2nd Day – Zlatibor Mountain

 Second day will start with rich and tasty homemade breakfast which is a treat for all senses.
 After you say goodbye to our hosts we’ll drive towards West Serbia and iconic Zlatibor Mountain where you’ll enjoy pure nature.
 First stop is Stopića Cave, then after the cave we continue to the village Sirogojno, where the ethnological open-air museum Old Village is settled.
 From Sirogojno we move on to Gostilje waterfall where a 20m water dropdown creates a wonderful scene and cold water makes pleasant refreshment on hot summer days.

 3rd Day – Sargan Eight Train and Višegrad